- In Action

 Competent National Authority

-Oil companies operating in SI are expected to develop and maintain local spill contingency plans for their facilities and to establish and maintain stockpiles of response equipment appropriate to their level of risk.
+Oil companies operating in the Solomon Islands are expected to develop and maintain local spill contingency plans for their facilities and to establish and maintain stockpiles of response equipment appropriate to their level of risk.

-According to the draft contingency plan, the use of dispersants should only occur under strict supervision by competent environmental and scientific authorities and in accordance with the SPREP Environmental Guidelines on the Use of Oil Spill Dispersants.
+According to the draft contingency plan, the use of dispersants should only occur under strict supervision by competent environmental and scientific authorities and in accordance with the SPREP Environmental Guidelines on the Use of Oil Spill Dispersants, which takes into account the IMO dispersant guidelines.

-The draft NCP also states that no disposal facilities are available to cater for oily waste on SI.
-Therefore waste collected would be kept in storage for disposal either through export or other locally approved methods.
+The draft NCP also states that no disposal facilities are available to cater for oily waste on the Solomon Islands.
+Therefore, waste collected would be kept in storage for disposal either through export or other locally approved methods.
+In recent cases, due to the lack of suitable waste handling capacity, SIMA ruled that all waste from a spill and associated clean-up should be exported.

 Government & Private